Al Hrabosky

 Alan Thomas Hrabosky (/rəˈbɒski/; born July 21, 1949) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) from 1970 to 1982 for the St. Louis Cardinals, Kansas City Royals, and Atlanta Braves.
-As of 2022, he is the color commentator on Cardinals regular-season broadcasts on Bally Sports Midwest.
+As of 2024, he is the color commentator on Cardinals regular-season pre-game and post-game broadcasts on FanDuel Sports Midwest.

-Hrabosky's nickname is "The Mad Hungarian" because of his unusual last name and colorful character.
+Hrabosky's nickname is "the Mad Hungarian" because of his unusual last name and colorful character.

 Playing career

 Hrabosky played baseball and football at Savanna High School in Anaheim, California.
-He was selected by the Minnesota Twins in the eleventh round of the 1967 amateur draft, but did not sign with the club.
+He was selected by the Minnesota Twins in the eleventh round of the 1967 amateur draft.
+Instead of signing with the club, he enrolled at Fullerton College.

+At Fullerton, Hrabosky set career records for most strikeouts (264), most innings pitched (197), and most strikeouts/9 innings pitched (14.07).
+His 26 games started is 4th on the Hornets’ all-time list, as is his 2.01 career ERA.
+Hrabosky is only one of two Hornet players ever to throw a no-hitter.